Sistema Ibérico: Population decline

 Large zones of the mountainous Iberian System have undergone heavy depopulation since the early 20th century.
 There are many ghost towns and abandoned villages scattered across different parts of the Iberian System, especially in Teruel Province.
 Currently a great number of surviving towns have only a residual population.
 In some cases, many of the inhabitants are not natives anymore but immigrants from Romania or the Maghreb working as contract laborers in agricultural activities.

-The exodus from the rural mountainous areas in Spain rose after General Franco's Plan de Estabilización in 1959.
+The exodus from the rural mountainous areas in Spain rose after General Franco's Stabilization Plan in 1959.
 The population declined steeply as people emigrated towards the industrial areas of the large cities and the coastal towns where the tourism industry was growing.
 Other causes of high emigration have been the abandonment by the local youth of traditional agricultural practices that were the mainstay of the village economy, such as sheep and goat rearing, as well as the lifestyle changes that swept over rural Spain during the second half of the 20th century.